proplot-dev/proplot/docs/quickstart1.rst

 workstations with different fonts installed.
-ProPlot adds a bunch of sans-serif fonts, introudces a `~proplot.fonttools.show_fonts` command to display them (see below), and makes Helvetica the default, as in MATLAB.Generally speaking, simple, clean sans-serif fonts are more appropriate for figures than serif fonts.
+ProPlot adds a bunch of sans-serif fonts, introudces a `~proplot.fonttools.show_fonts` command to display them (see below), and makes Helvetica the default, as in MATLAB.
+Generally speaking, simple, clean sans-serif fonts are more appropriate for figures than serif fonts.

 You can register your own fonts by adding ``.ttf`` and ``.otf`` files to